 - When you lay down to breastfeed the baby, put a pillow between your legs and one behind your head to be more comfortable.
 Use a small rolled-up towel to support the baby’s head instead of using your hand.

-Carpal tunnel syndrome is a commonly occurring problem in pregnancy, and the symptoms, in most cases, disappear 12 months after the delivery.
+Carpal tunnel syndrome is a commonly occurring problem in pregnancy, and the symptoms, in most cases, disappear within a few months after delivery.
 But to maintain a healthy routine, you must consult a doctor and avoid further discomfort.
 Pregnancy is a blissful period in women’s lives.
-Take the utmost care of your health so that you can enjoy it and create the most beautiful memories.
+Take the utmost care of your health to enjoy it and create the most beautiful memories.